ks-skattedeling/ks-skattedeling.github.io/docs/index.md

 Informasjon kommer.
-Ta kontakt med skattedeling@ks.no for veiledning og informasjon
+Ta kontakt med skattedeling@ks.no for veiledning og informasjon for oppkobling.